 - Grab and go.
 It makes for a great snack when you are on the go and need to energize.

-What I love most about this recipe is that you can prepare it in advance and enjoy it throughout the month because it keeps well for a very long time!
+What I love most about this recipe is that you can prepare it in advance and enjoy it throughout the month because it keeps for such a long time!

 FREE EBOOK SERIES!
 5 SECRETS FOR FOOLPROOF VEGAN DESERTS